Agriculture & forestry

 Agriculture and forestry are among New Zealand's powerhouse industries.
 Together with fisheries and related industries they generated 44.6% of our total overseas trade in the year to June 2015 and employed over 141,400 people or over 6% of our total workforce.
 It’s big business by any reckoning - and your chance to work in a sector that makes waves around the world.

 Despite some challenging conditions in 2015, the meat, horticulture, seafood and other sectors grew strongly, helping to offset slowdowns in dairy and forestry.
-Medium term prospects are good with the Ministry for Primary Industries forecasting earnings from the sector to rise 17% by 2019.
+Medium term prospects are good with the Ministry for Primary Industries forecasting earnings from the sector to rise around 6% between 2018 and 2022.

 New Zealand is the world's largest dairy and sheep meat exporter.
 The industry has succeeded in building a highly competitive primary production and distribution infrastructure, despite being further from the world’s agricultural markets than any other major producers.